tomassirio/ListBot/contributing/CONTRIBUTING.md

 ## At A Glance

 Here is a pictoral overview of the contributor workflow.
+Note that the workflow image uses a short branch name for illustrative purposes.
+Please name your issue branches according to the naming convention described later in this document.

 ![GitHub Logo](./listbot-git-contributor-workflow-final.png)